ucsb-ccs-computing/F25-1A/_cs16/lab00.md

 2. If you don't already have your @umail.ucsb.edu email address associated with your github.com account. go to "settings", add that email, and confirm that email address.

-3. Visit our Github Sign Up Tool at [https://ucsb-cs-github-linker.herokuapp.com/](https://ucsb-cs-github-linker.herokuapp.com/), login with your github.com account, click "Home", find this course (CMPTGCS 1A F25), and click the "join course button".
+3. Visit our Github Sign Up Tool at [https://frontiers.dokku-00.cs.ucsb.edu/](https://frontiers.dokku-00.cs.ucsb.edu/), login with your UCSB / github.com account, cand find this course (`CMPTGCS 1A F25`), and click the "join course button".
 That will automatically send you an invitation to join the course organization on github.

 4. There should be a link to the invitation for the GitHub organization for this course (<https://github.com/ucsb-cmptgcs1a-f25>).
 Click on the invitation link and accept it.
 You can also go straight to <https://github.com/ucsb-cmptgcs1a-f25> and see the invitation there (if you're logged in).
 Accept the invitation that appears in your browser (from step 3) or log into your account on [https://github.com/](https://github.com/) to accept the invitation.